-The project is not crossing the Study Area, while Evinos river will be crossed underground.
-The area the pipeline crosses is expected to regain its former condition and use after the end of the construction.
+The project is crossing the Study Area at its central part that is narrowest and special care has been taken to avoid important habitats and the project is crossing the Alambei ditch underground.
 As a result, it is expected that the project will not cause changes to the vital defining aspects that determine how the site functions as a habitat or ecosystem.